Blog Posts

 Dayak Tribe

-Indeed, the Dayak tribe here is not too primitive because they have their own electricity from Hydro Energy which is managed by the villagers.
+Electricity from Hydro Energy which is managed by the villagers.
 But this village is unique because we can still find traditional Betang longhouses, old Dayak Kaharingan graves, and traditional rice barns.
-They also have primary and secondary forests which are rich in beautiful flora and fauna such as Black Monkeys, Flying Squirrels, Hornbills, Deer, Wild Boars and even wild Orangutans.
-The deeper you explore the forest, the more beauty you can find in this tropical rain forest.
+They also have primary and secondary forests which are rich in beautiful flora and fauna such as Black Monkeys, Flying Squirrels, Hornbills, Deer, Wild Boars, and even wild Orangutans.
+The deeper you explore the forest, the more beauty you can find in this tropical rainforest.

 When you do trekking or even spend the night in the forest, you will be treated to beautiful views, rich wildlife, and beautiful waterfalls.
 There are about 20 waterfalls around the village as well as time to learn how to survive in the jungle with the local Dayak team.